Student Forums

 A journal of social practice & professional engagement for the Antioch community

-Living in the World of Healthcare – Tierney ’25 at University Endoscopy Center in Cincinnati
+Living in the World of Healthcare – Chloe Tierney ’25 at University Endoscopy Center in Cincinnati, OH

-This co-op has been extremely valuable to me.
-It has given me a clearer idea of what I may want to pursue as a career, which I now believe should be veterinary medicine since the biomedical science I am learning about every day is fascinating, and I enjoy the clinical environment and tasks.
-I have also learned of and seen some of the things that can happen inside the colon and upper gastrointestinal tract and why relatively frequent screening procedures are vital to staying healthy and living a longer life.
+This co-op has been extremely valuable to me because It has given me a clearer idea of what I may want to pursue as a career, I now believe I should be in veterinary medicine since the biomedical science I am learning about every day is fascinating, I enjoy the clinical environment and the tasks I perform.
+I have also learned about and seen firsthand some of the things that can happen inside the colon and upper gastrointestinal tract.
+This is why relatively frequent screening procedures are vital to staying healthy and living a longer life.

-Working at UEC and shadowing at UC Medical Center has allowed me to see how the healthcare system works and how it appears from the inside.
+Working at UEC and shadowing at UC Medical Center has allowed me to understand how the healthcare system works and how it appears from the inside.
 Patient privacy is taken more seriously than I would have guessed.
-Peoples’ specific conditions can nearly be spoken freely about, but names and dates of birth are details that cannot be shared under most circumstances, and a patient’s name is rarely said by or to anyone outside of the patient’s care.
-Performing a procedure on the wrong patient is also a concern.
-Before each procedure, everyone in the room has to complete a “time out” in which they confirm the patient’s name, date of birth, procedure, consent to the procedure, name of the doctor, and everyone has to agree to the information and precautions before the procedure can proceed.
+Specific conditions can be spoken about freely , but names and dates of birth are details that cannot be shared under most circumstances, A patient’s name is rarely said by or to anyone outside of the patient’s care.
+Ensuring there is no confusion around a patient’s care is also a concern here.
+Before each procedure, everyone in the room has to complete a “time out” in which they confirm the patient’s name, date of birth, procedure, consent to the procedure, name of the doctor, Eeryone has to agree to the information and precautions before the procedure can proceed.

-This co-op has also immersed me in some of our healthcare system’s problems.
-The science is advanced, yet the system itself is so painfully disorganized that it can be a nearly insurmountable barrier to receiving care.
-It should be obvious that healthcare can also be inaccessible for financial reasons; a lifesaving preventative procedure like a colonoscopy is not covered by all insurance, and many of the patients I interact with at least have a copay, while some pay out of pocket, and many of us don’t even have that privilege.
-The manifesto on UEC’s website (https://universityendoscopy.com) claims that the facility strives to provide affordable care, but of course this cannot always meet reality.
+This co-op has halped me understand some of our nation’s healthcare problems.
+The science is advanced and the organization I am involved with is operating well; however, the overall healthcare “system” with its problematic insurance interface is painfully difficult for some people to navigate.
+This can present insurmountable barriers to receiving care for some people.
+It should be obvious that healthcare can also be inaccessible for financial reasons; a lifesaving preventative procedure like a colonoscopy is not covered by all insurance, and many of the patients I interact with at least have a copay.
+Some pay out of pocket and many of us don’t even have that privilege.
 Unequal access to quality healthcare is also a problem, and while shadowing I have seen patients who travel far to receive good care, not trusting the medical institutions in their own cities.

 Share Post